 5-Year Rate Changes - Mortality

 |Cancer Site||Average Annual Percent Change|

 |Brain & ONS||*|

 |Oral Cavity & Pharynx||*|

-Source: Incidence data provided by the SEER Program.
-AAPCs are calculated by the Joinpoint Regression Program and are based on APCs.
-Data are age-adjusted to the 2000 US standard population (19 age groups: <1, 1-4, 5-9, ... , 80-84,85+).
-Rates are for invasive cancer only (except for bladder cancer which is invasive and in situ or unless otherwise specified.
-Population counts for denominators are based on Census populations as modifed by NCI.
-The 1969-2016 US Population Data File is used with SEER November 2017 data.
-Rates are computed using cancers classified as malignant based on ICD-O-3.
-For more information see malignant.html
+Source: Death data provided by the National Vital Statistics System public use data file.
+Death rates calculated by the National Cancer Institute using SEER*Stat .
+Death rates (deaths per 100,000 population per year) are age-adjusted to the 2000 US standard population (19 age groups: <1, 1-4, 5-9, ... , 80-84, 85+).
+Population counts for denominators are based on Census populations as modified by NCI.
+The 1969-2016 US Population Data File is used with mortality data.

 Please note that the data comes from different sources.
 Due to different years of data availablility, most of the trends are AAPCs based on APCs but some are EAPCs calculated in SEER*Stat.
 Please refer to the source for each graph for additional information.

 Statistics for minorities may be affected by inconsistent race identification between the cancer case reports (sources for numerator of rate) and data from the Census Bureau (source for denominator of rate); and from undercounts of some population groups in the census.

 * - Unable to calculate annual percent change